 Clogged Air Filters

-If you use a conventional furnace air filter, you should be changing it monthly.
+If you use a conventional furnace air filter, you should be replacing it monthly.
 If you forget, it not only affects the air you breathe, the dirt and bacteria growth could cause air flow restrictions in the heating system.
-This will result in your furnace working much harder to warm your home, possibly putting too much stress on the components and, in turn, increasing your heating bills .
+This will result in your furnace working much harder to warm your home, possibly putting too much stress on the components and, in turn, raising your heating bills .